nviennot/reversing-mono4k/writeup/part4/README.md

 Part 4: Dumping the content of the external flash
 =================================================

-There's two things we need to accomplish:
+In the [previous part](../part3/README.md) we figured out how to compile and run some code on the MCU.
+Now, there two things we need to accomplish in order to extract the ROM from the external flash and save it to the host:
 * Send large amount of bytes from the device to the host, as we are planning to dump 32MB of flash after all.
 We'll do this with the semihosting features.